 - Montana Interstate Compact on Educational Opportunity for Military Children (MIC3): The purpose of this compact is to remove barriers to educational success imposed on children of military families because of frequent moves and deployment of their parents by:

 - Facilitating the prompt enrollment of children of military families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements

 - Facilitating the student placement process through which variations in attendance requirements, scheduling, sequencing, grading, course content, or assessment do not disadvantage children of military families.
 Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities

 - Facilitating the on-time graduation of children of military families

-- Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student
+- Promoting flexibility and cooperation between the educational system, parents, and the student to achieve educational success for the student

 Housing: The following are the sites for Veterans Homes